juliender/paybot/README.md

 - bangs 100 @bertran

- - If bertran did not say "bangs hi" (= not registered) : " Receiver did not said hi "
+ - If bertran did not say "/hi" (= not registered) : " Receiver did not said /hi "

  - If not enough funds : " you have 10, not enought to send 100"

  - Else : "100 bangs sent to bertran"

-- /bangs mybangs
+- /mybangs

  - your balance

-- /bangs all
+- /allbangs

  - List all users with their balances